valueflows/valueflows/mkdocs/docs/specification/model-text.md

 An Agreement is a purposefully abstract term, so that it can represent many existing (or not-yet-invented) kinds of agreements, e.g. exchanges or income distributions.
 Its main purpose is to contain related Commitments in planning, usually reciprocal commitments.
 It can also be used to contain reciprocal EconomicEvents in cases where there has been no planning, such as point of sale.

+#### vf:AgreementBundle

+An AgreementBundle contains all the agreements bundled together for user purposes, for example multiple line items in an order.

 #### vf:Intent

 Intent is defined here as part of operational planning, but can also be key as part of a Proposal or part of a Scenario, see below for those uses of Intent.
 An Intent has a provider or a receiver Agent, but not both.
 As part of planning, Intents can be entered directly or generated from recipe, as inputs or outputs to a Process, or as non-process flows, when there is no known Agent assumed to be the missing provider or receiver.
 An Intent can be satisfied by one or more Commitments, and/or one or more EconomicEvents if the Commitment does not exist.
 And as a flow, an Intent will have an Action.
 In operational planning, it will also reference a ResourceSpecification or EconomicResource.